 Not to mention the beating heart of the Staffordshire pottery industry.
 That’s why Stoke is affectionately known as the Potteries.
 But it’s also been called the ceramics capital of the world.
 This heritage is everywhere – no more so than at the factory of the city’s most famous export: Wedgwood china.

-Add to this a renowned football team, the UK’s best-known theme park (Alton Towers), and the ever-expanding V Festival, and you start to get the picture: Stoke is on the up.
+Add to this a renowned football team, the UK’s best-known theme park (Alton Towers) and you start to get the picture: Stoke is on the up.

 Modern living in a welcoming environment a short walk away from Staffordshire University